Automatic Voter Registration and Modernization in the States

 - In 2008, Maricopa County saved data entry costs equivalent to the cost of eight full-time employees.

-- In Washington and Kansas, the number of voter registration transactions at DMVs doubled after the system was automated.
+- In Washington and Kansas, the number of voter registration transactions at DMVs doubled after the system became electronic.

-- In Delaware, which partially automated voter registration at DMVs over a decade ago, 81% of all registrations come from DMVs, compared to 38% nationally.
+- In Delaware, which implemented partial electronic voter registration at DMVs over a decade ago, 81% of all registrations come from DMVs, compared to 38% nationally.

-The movement for voter registration modernization is thriving in the states.
+The movement for automatic voter registration is thriving in the states, and other modernizing reforms continue to expand.
 State experiences show that voter registration modernization is feasible, cost-effective, and will save taxpayers millions of dollars each year.

 - Please click here for our latest report on paperless registration and how states have moved to modernize their voter registration systems.